o-alquimista/fragments/README.md

 # fragments-authentication
 A modular web authentication application written in PHP.
-MySQL is used as the database for now.

 - The default database name is `fragments`.
 Change it at `Utils/Connection.php`.
 The username and password for the database connection can be set there as well.